Smoothed Variable Sample-size Accelerated Proximal Methods for Nonsmooth Stochastic Convex Programs: Introduction

-Amongst the earliest avenues for resolving~\eqref{main problem} is stochastic approximation~\cite{robbins51sa,kushner03stochastic} and has proven to be effective on a breadth of stochastic computational problems including convex optimization problems.
-For differentiable and strongly convex problems, $\mathbb E[\|x_k-x^\ast\|]=\mathcal O(1/\sqrt k)$ while in merely convex regimes, $\mathbb{E} [f(x_{k})-f({x^\ast })]=\mathcal{O}(1/\sqrt{k})$ and this rate has been shown to be unimprovable by ~\cite{nemirovski78problem}. \cite{Polyak92acceleration} developed a long-step averaging scheme in convex differentiable settings, deriving the optimal convergence rate of $\mathcal O(1/\sqrt k)$ under classical assumptions, where $k$ is the number of iterations while an optimal robust constant steplength SA scheme was suggested by~\cite{nemirovski_robust_2009} for nonsmooth stochastic convex programs.
-This contrasts sharply with the deterministic regime where $\mathcal{O}(\log(1/\epsilon))$ and $\mathcal{O}(1/\sqrt{\epsilon})$ \us{steps} are required in smooth strongly convex and convex regimes, respectively. \us{In structured nonsmooth regimes, there has been an effort to employ} the stochastic generalization of an accelerated proximal gradient method to minimize $f(x)+g(x)$. {Reliant on a first-order oracle that produces a sampled gradient $\nabla_x f(x,\omega)$, our proposed variable sample-size accelerated proximal gradient scheme ({\bf VS-APM}) (also see~\cite{ghadimi2016accelerated} and~\cite{jofre2017variance}) is stated as follows where the true gradient is replaced by a sample average $\left(\nabla_x f(x_k) + \bar{w}_{k,N_k}\right)$ with batch size $N_k$. $\bar{w}_{k,N_k} \triangleq \frac{\sum_{j=1}^{N_k} \nabla_x f(x_k,\omega_{j,k})-\nabla_x f(x_k)}{N_k}$, ${\bf P}_{g}(y) \triangleq \arg \min_x\{{1\over 2} \|x-y\|^2 + g(x)\}$}, $\gamma_k$, and $\beta_k$ are suitably defined steplengths. {This scheme produces linearly convergent iterates in strongly convex regimes while matching the rate of $\mathcal{O}(1/k^2)$ in merely convex regimes, as seen in the work by ~\cite{beck2009fast} and ~\cite{nesterov83}.} This avenue {has two key distinctions: (i) {\em Increasingly exact gradients} through increasing batch-sizes $N_k$ of sampled gradients, allowing for progressive variance reduction; (ii) {\em Larger (non-diminishing) step-sizes} in accordance with deterministic accelerated schemes.
-Collectively, (i) and (ii) allow for recovering fast (i.e. deterministic) convergence rates (in an expected value sense) when $N_k$ grows sufficiently fast}. {Additionally, such schemes have a more muted reliance on the condition number $\kappa = L/\mu$ (in $\mu$-strongly convex and $L$-smooth regimes).}
+Amongst the earliest avenues for resolving~\eqref{main problem} is stochastic approximation~\cite{robbins51sa,kushner03stochastic} and has proven to be effective on a breadth of stochastic computational problems including convex optimization problems. \cite{Polyak92acceleration} developed {an} averaging scheme in convex differentiable settings, deriving the optimal convergence rate of $\mathcal O(1/\sqrt K)$ under classical assumptions, where $k$ is the number of iterations. {Amongst the cleanest of early complexity requirements for the minimization of expectation-valued $\mu$-strongly convex and convex functions over a closed and convex set $X$ were given by $\left(\max \left\{ {M^2}/{\mu^2},\|x_0-x^*\|^2 \right\} ({1}/{\epsilon})\right)$ (to ensure that $\mathbb{E}[\|x_k-x^*\|^2] \leq \epsilon$) and $\mathcal O({M D_X}/\epsilon^2)$ (to ensure that {the expected optimality gap is less than $\epsilon$}), respectively where $S(x,\omega)$ denotes a measurable selection from $\partial_x \tilde{f}(x,\omega)$, $\sup_{x \in X} \mathbb{E}[\|S(x,\omega)\|^2] \leq M^2$ and $D_X \triangleq \displaystyle \max_{x \in X} \|x_0-x\|$.
+Of these, the former was presented by \cite{shapiro09lectures} whereas the latter is the result of an optimal robust constant steplength SA scheme suggested by~\cite{nemirovski_robust_2009}.} When $f$ is both $L$-smooth and $\mu$-strongly convex, an improved complexity requirement (from a constant factor standpoint) of $\mathcal{O}( \sqrt{{(L\|x_0-x^*\|^2}/{\epsilon)}}+{\nu^2}/(\mu \epsilon))$ was provided by \cite{2013optimal}.
+This contrasts sharply with the deterministic regime where $\mathcal{O}(\log(1/\epsilon))$ and $\mathcal{O}(1/\sqrt{\epsilon})$ steps are required in smooth strongly convex and \jb{smooth convex regimes to compute an \blu{$\epsilon$-accurate solution ($\epsilon$-solution in terms of mean-squared error) and $\epsilon$-optimal solution ($\epsilon$-solution in terms of expected sub-optimality)},} respectively.
+In structured nonsmooth regimes, there has been an effort to employ the stochastic generalization of an accelerated proximal gradient method to minimize $\uss{f+g}$ when $f$ is smooth.
+Reliant on a first-order oracle that produces a sampled gradient $\nabla_x \f(x,\omega)$ and given an {$x_0$}, our proposed variable sample-size accelerated proximal gradient scheme ({\bf VS-APM}) (also see~\cite{ghadimi2016accelerated} and~\cite{jofre2017variance}) is stated as follows where the true gradient is replaced by a sample average $\left(\nabla_x f(x_k) + \bar{w}_{k,N_k}\right)$ with batch size $N_k$.